tipoqueno/UI-Design/README.md

 - [Designing UI Guidelines](https://wiredcraft.com/blog/designing-ui-guidelines/) - User interface is easy to make a mess out of.
 It doesn’t matter if you are a guru or just dabbling, inconsistencies in the design will most probably arise.

+- [Design System in Figma](https://designcode.io/design-system-figma/) - A design system helps your team build modern products faster and more consistently.
+This is the starting point of bridging design and development.

 #### Examples

 - [Material Design](https://material.io/) - Unified system that combines theory, resources, and tools for crafting digital experiences, by Google.